 All of our programmes - Schools workshops, Community engagements and Write Clubs - are facilitated by teams of volunteer mentors.
 We’re always looking for people who are passionate about helping young writers to find their creative spark.

 What kind of people volunteer at Fighting Words?

 Everyone!
-All tutoring at Fighting Words is free and delivered by teams of volunteer writing mentors.
-We have over 200 volunteers - people from all walks of life - including third level students (from all disciplines!), retired people, writers (both professional and aspiring), teachers, journalists, visual artists, musicians and filmmakers - just to name a few.
+No previous experience is necessary.
+We have over 60 active volunteers - people from all walks of life - including students, retired people, writers (professional and hobbyists), readers, teachers, journalists, visual artists, musicians and filmmakers - to name just a few.

 What kind of skills do I need to volunteer at Fighting Words?

-Anyone who enjoys working in a creative environment with the individuals and groups that come to our centres - and is a good listener - is welcome to volunteer.
-You don't need to be a writer or a teacher to be a Fighting Words volunteer mentor.
+Anyone aged 18+ who is a good listener and enjoys working in a creative environment with children and groups is welcome to volunteer.
+You do not need to be a writer or teacher to be a Fighting Words volunteer mentor.

-What kind of commitment to I have to give?
+What kind of commitment do I have to give?

 Where do Fighting Words workshops take place?